puddly/casserole/README.md

 The COMM bus uses 5V logic and is an *inverted* logic UART at 19,200 baud.

 ## Communication
-You can communicate with the appliance and all other devices on the bus with Arduino's `SoftwareSerial` and an adapter board that can tolerate 5V on its inputs (NodeMCU, some Arduino Pro Minis, etc.):
+You can communicate with the appliance and all other devices on the bus with Arduino's `SoftwareSerial` and an adapter board that can tolerate 5V on its inputs, like a 5V Arduino Pro Micro (or Pro Mini with a serial adapter board).
+Read-only monitoring can be done with the NodeMCU:

 ```C++
 #include <SoftwareSerial.h>